v3lmx/cornifi/docs/pcb_ordering_guide.md

-# Ordering Guide
+# PCB Ordering Guide

-This guide will show an example of how to order this keyboard on [JLPCB](https://jlcpcb.com/).
+This guide will show an example of how to order the cornifi PCB on [JLPCB](https://jlcpcb.com/).

+> This does not include other components needed for the keyboard: a case, switches, keycaps, and a usb-c cable.

 ---